University Distinguished Professors

 The designation of Distinguished Professor recognizes a faculty member who has attained the rank of professor and has clearly demonstrated "continuous, extraordinary, and widely recognized" contributions as a scholar and teacher, and service to the academic community.
 It requires independent recommendations from nationally and internationally known scholars in the candidate's field.

-Please review our Distinguished Professor Policy.
+Please review our Distinguished Professor Policy (PDF)

 Dr. Melissa Cardon